Health Co-Benefits and Mitigation Costs – A Climate Change Policy Study

-Climate policies that apply mitigating actions to lower greenhouse gas emissions using alternative energy sources can also offer health benefits, according to the study “Health co-benefits and mitigation costs as per the Paris Agreement under different technological pathways for energy supply.”
+Climate policies that implement mitigating actions to reduce greenhouse gas emissions by utilising alternative energy sources can also offer health benefits, according to the study “Health co-benefits and mitigation costs as per the Paris Agreement under different technological pathways for energy supply.”

-According to the World Health Organisation (WHO), air pollution is the fifth biggest health risk, responsible for one in every nine deaths annually.
+According to the World Health Organization (WHO), air pollution is the fifth leading health risk, responsible for one in every nine deaths annually.
 Some related studies present higher figures than those of the WHO.
-The study states that one of the main sources of air pollution is the combustion of fossil fuels, which is also the source of greenhouse gas emissions.
+The study states that one of the primary sources of air pollution is the combustion of fossil fuels, which is also a significant contributor to greenhouse gas emissions.

-Policies aim to lower air pollution also, lower greenhouse gas emissions, and generate health co-benefits.
-Because of these, there is a growing interest in policies and research mitigation costs and health benefits.
+Policies aim to lower air pollution, lower greenhouse gas emissions, and generate health co-benefits.
+Due to these factors, there is a growing interest in policies and research on mitigation costs and health benefits.

 The study employs an integrated framework that estimates the global and regional co-health benefits, mitigation costs, and trade-offs of various technological pathways for achieving the Paris Agreement.
 These technology scenarios are based on the 5th Assessment Report of the Intergovernmental Panel on Climate Change (IPCC).